dgrzeszczak/KeyedCodable/README.md

 # Is this another JSON parsing library ?

 *KeyedCodable* is an addition to swift's *Codable* introduced in swift 4.
-It’s great we can use automatic implementation of *Codable* methods but when you have to implement them manually it often brings boilerplate code - especially when you need both encoding and decoding methods for complicated JSON's structure.
+It’s great we can use automatic implementation of *Codable* methods but when we have to implement them manually it often brings boilerplate code - especially when we need to implement both encoding and decoding methods for complicated JSON's structure.

 # The goal

 The goal it to make manual implementation of *Encodable/Decodable* easier, more readable, less boilerplate and what is the most important fully compatible with 'standard' *Codable*.

-To support *KeyedCodable* you need to implemen ```Keyedable``` protocol ie. specify ```CodingKeys``` an implement ```map``` method:
+To support *KeyedCodable* you need to implement ```Keyedable``` protocol ie. specify ```CodingKeys``` an implement ```map``` method:
 ```swift
 func map(map: KeyMap) throws
 ```